 Best Wearables API for Startups: What to Look For and Top Options

-For startups building products in digital health, wellness, insurance, longevity, or fitness, wearable data can unlock powerful experiences.
-But accessing that data is not as simple as connecting a single device.
+For startups building products in digital health, wellness, insurance, longevity, or fitness, wearable data can unlock powerful, transformative experiences.
+However, accessing this data isn't as simple as just connecting a single device.
+Each wearable ecosystem has its own unique API, authentication process, data structure, and update cycle, making the integration process complicated.

 Why startups need a wearables API